jceha/jceha.github.io/publications.md

 **Non-Refereed**

-- E. Law, E. Nilsen, K.J.
-Lee, A. Chauhan, **J. Ceha**, P. Baghaei, A. Debbane & K. Yang.
-Learning and Teaching with Conversational Agents.
+- Law, E., Nilsen, E., Lee, K.J., Chauhan, A., **Ceha, J.**, Baghaei, P., Debbane, A., & Yang, K. Learning and Teaching with Conversational Agents.
 In _CHI 2020 Workshop on Grand Challenges in Conversational UI._

 - **Ceha, J.** (2016). _Investigation into the Enhancement of Voice Perception: with simulations of cochlear implants and bimodal hearing._ (Master's thesis) [pdf](https://jceha.github.io/NewRepo/J.M.Ceha_MasterThesis2016.pdf)